 Hermit crabs are rarely found out of their shells.
-If they are, you can be sure they’re:
+If a hermit crab has left its shell, it’s likely:

-After the fall, your hermit crab will be eager to change shells.
-If it abandoned the cracked home and ran for the new one in its already-stressed state, it might have been startled.
+After a fall, hermit crabs will eventually want to change shells.
+If it abandoned the cracked shell and sought out a new one in its already-stressed state, it might have been startled.

-Most hermits will take this as a sign to change shells even faster, but yours may have decided it was better to hold still and lay low.
-It’s likely trying to hide or wait until a threat has left before it makes a run for safety (drawing attention to itself in the process).
+Most hermit crabs will take this as a sign to change shells even sooner, but it may have decided it was better to hide or wait until a threat has left or it’s feeling better.

-A hermit crab might come out of its shell when it is molting.
-The molting cycle might take anywhere from 3 to 4 weeks.
-Your hermit crab will not move during this process, but it needs protection from other hermits living in the same aquarium.
-To achieve this, your hermit will bury itself in the sand, but it may get uncovered, leaving it in the open.
+The molting cycle can take several weeks, and a hermit crab won’t move during this process.
+To achieve this, a hermit will bury itself in the sand, but it may get uncovered, leaving it exposed.

-To help, try relocating the molting crab to an isolation tank until it completes the process.
-Another option is to build a protective dome made out of plastic.
+To assist, relocate the molting hermit crab to an isolation tank until it completes its molt.

-Hermit crabs that are damaged or suffering from an illness (possibly from stress alone) can act strangely.
-Yours may be disoriented and got confused while attempting to change shells.
+Hermit crabs that are damaged or unwell, possibly due to stress, can display unusual behavior.
+Your hermit crab may be disoriented and get confused while attempting to change shells.